Note: We have written a separate article on running virtual mentoring programs to support fully remote or hybrid teams through mentoring.

 This being said, it's not all business goals and objectives.
-You must also outline what success could be for the mentees and mentors and how you can track and measure their goals as well.
+You must also outline what success could be for the mentees and mentors and how you can track and measure their goals.

-💡 TIP 💡 Don’t make assumptions when it comes to the mentees and mentors involved in the program.
+💡 TOP TIP: Don’t make assumptions when it comes to the mentees and mentors involved in the program.
 At this planning stage, conduct some research to find out the key reasons for interest in mentoring amongst your company, and what they would be hoping to achieve by taking part.
 This way you can design your program to fit both your needs as a business and the needs of your people.
-It will also help when it comes to attracting participation!
+It will also help when it comes to attracting participation! 💡

-From this first step, you might decide to design a whole mentoring program around a specific goal, as LVMH have done with increasing gender diversity.
+From this first step, you might decide to design a whole mentoring program around a specific goal, as LVMH did to increase gender diversity.

 Time for the details.
-Some things to outline at this stage:
+Next, you need to design the specifics of the mentoring program.
+Some things to outline at this stage include: